Equivariant Architectures for Learning in Deep Weight Spaces: A Characterization of Linear Invariant and Equivariant Layers for Weight-Spaces

-We refer the readers to Appendix \ref{appx:proofs} for the proof.
-Intuitively, proposition \ref{proposition:equi_direct_sum} reduces the problem of characterizing equivariant maps between direct sums of representations to multiple simpler problems of characterizing equivariant maps between the constituent sub-representations.
+Intuitively, Proposition \ref{proposition:equi_direct_sum} reduces the problem of characterizing equivariant maps between direct sums of representations to multiple simpler problems of characterizing equivariant maps between the constituent sub-representations (see inset for an illustration).
 A similar observation was made in the context of irreducible representations in \citet{cohen2016steerable}.